 Who is the richest footballer in the world?
 If you don’t know for sure, there’s no reason for you to assume that Bolkiah tops the chart.
 The CS Maritimo winger is yet to enjoy mentionable success as a footballer.

-But, how did he trump football’s biggest names, when it comes to accumulated wealth?
+But, how did he trump football’s biggest names when it comes to accumulated wealth?
 What’s the source of his vast riches?
-This article will answer all those answers.
+This article will answer all of those questions.

 Who Is Faiq Bolkiah?